-Madrid, the capital of spain, this thriving city in Europe at the forefront of fashion, politics and entertainment makes it a serious global city player.
-If you are planning a trip to Madrid you should check out our guide to Madrid for some cool ideas on what to do and see as well as download our mobile-app to ensure your travels go smoothly.
+Madrid, the capital of Spain, this thriving city in Europe at the forefront of fashion, politics and entertainment makes it a serious global city player.
+If you are planning a trip to Madrid you should download our mobile-app to ensure your travels go smoothly.
 For the budget conciencous traveller we take a look at ‘15 things to do for free in Madrid’ including a walk through Retiro Park, taking a stroll through the shopping district of Gran Vía, and chilin out on the Plaza Mayor as well free entry into world class museums.

 1. Enjoy the outdoors in Parque del Buen Retiro

 Madrid’s Parque del Buen Retiro, or just Retiro Park as it is known locally, is the city’s best loved park, as well as being one of Madrid’s top attractions.
 Retiro Park is the perfect place to enjoy the great summer days that Madrid gets plenty of.
 In this city park you will find many beautiful sculptures and monuments as well as a boating lake.
 There are also some free outdoor concerts that take place in Retiro Park during the summer.